Maybe Accepting Guests

 I've lived a yuppie life, a hippie life, a full-on hyper social party life, a full-on secluded contemplative life in a remote Nordic cottage, an academic life, a working life... many lives... every day a new one.

 I'll usually get people smiling.
 I quit drinking 6 years ago and I don't smoke, so I rarely randomly party these days, unless it is really, really worth creating a storm in the mind.
 It is true, there are sometimes people or situations when it seems it might be worth it.
+Then I dance like no-one is watching.

 I suck at drawing.
 But I want to learn.
 If you can teach me, awesome!
 I have some sketches... :)